ارزیابی پتانسیل ژئوتوریستی ژئوسایتهای کارستیک مطالعه موردی: بخش هورامان، استان کردستان

 • Fatemeh Salehi 3

-1 Department of Geomorphology, Faculty of Law and Social Science, Payame Noor University, Tehran, Iran
+1 Department of Geography, Faculty of Law and Social Science, Payame Noor University, Tehran, Iran

 2 Department of Geomorphology, Faculty of Natural Rescorces, University of Kurdistan, Sanandaj, Iran

-3 M.A. in Geomorphology, Payame Noor University, Tehran, Iran
+3 Department of Geography, Payame Noor University, Tehran, Iran

 چکیده [English]